Bern, Switzerland’s understated capital city, is enchanting.

 Planning train travel in Switzerland

-Packing a good guidebook to help you to plan train travel in Switzerland, and to explore the country whilst you are there, can be a smart move.
+Packing a good guidebook to help you to plan train travel in Switzerland and explore the country whilst you are there, can be a smart move.
 I can recommend this excellent Bradt guide which I used when I was visiting Switzerland.
 This is easily the best guide to exploring Switzerland by public transport on the market.

 The Best Day Trips from Bern by Train